Richard P. Phelps's Web Page

 Not on the Web (EDUCATION FINANCE):

-National Assessment of Vocational Education: Funding and Accountability, PES, forthcoming
+National Assessment of Vocational Education: Funding and Accountability, PES

 "Estimating the Cost of Systemwide Student Testing in the United States," Journal of Education Finance (JEF), Winter 2000